loginom/loginom-help-en-omegat/data/processors/transformation/cross-table.md

 ### Strings

-The cross table strings will be generated from the fields values. Одинаковые значения поля (полей) будут сгруппированы таким же образом, как это происходит в обработчике [Группировка](../../processors/transformation/grouping.md).
+The cross table strings will be generated from the fields values.
+The similar field (fields) values will be grouped in the same manner as it is organized in the [Grouping](../../processors/transformation/grouping.md) handler.

-Порядок полей в данной группе влияет на порядок сортировки данных в результирующей таблице по этим полям.
+The fields order in this group has an impact on data sorting in the resulting table by these fields.

 %spoiler%Example:%spoiler%